Sublease Agreements – By State

 Decide how long you would like to sublet the property to your sub-tenant.
 This is known as the “term” of the sublease.

-Your new subtenant must know of any provisions in the original lease agreement.
+Your new sub-tenant must be aware of any provisions in the original lease agreement.

-Here, define precisely how much money the sub-tenant owes each month.
+Define the amount of money the sub-tenant owes each month and the date on which rent is due.
 This sub-tenant will pay this amount to the original tenant unless otherwise stated.
+Record other financial obligations for the sub-tenant, including:

-If the sub-tenant fails to pay rent or causes damage to the property, the original tenant is liable to the landlord.
-If the sub-tenant breaks a sublease agreement, the original tenant is solely responsible for remedying the situation.
+If the sub-tenant fails to pay rent, the original tenant is liable to the landlord.

 Sublease Agreement Sample